Douglas Corrigan

-Douglas Corrigan (January 22, 1907 – December 9, 1995) was an American aviator, nicknamed "Wrong Way" in 1938.
-After a transcontinental flight in July from Long Beach, California, to New York City, he then flew from Floyd Bennett Field in Brooklyn to Ireland, though his flight plan was filed to return to Long Beach.
+Douglas Corrigan (born Clyde Groce Corrigan; January 22, 1907 – December 9, 1995) was an American aviator, nicknamed "Wrong Way" in 1938.
+After a transcontinental flight in July from Long Beach, California, to New York City, he then flew from Floyd Bennett Field in Brooklyn to Ireland, although his flight plan was filed to return to Long Beach.

-Corrigan claimed his unauthorized transatlantic flight was due to a navigational error, caused by heavy cloud cover that obscured landmarks and low-light conditions, causing him to misread his compass.
-However, he was a skilled aircraft mechanic (he helped construct Charles Lindbergh's Spirit of St. Louis) and had made several modifications to his own plane, preparing it for his transatlantic flight.
+Corrigan claimed his unauthorized transatlantic flight was due to a navigational error, caused by heavy cloud cover that obscured landmarks and by misreading his compass in low-light conditions.
+However, he was a skilled aircraft mechanic (he had helped construct Charles Lindbergh's Spirit of St. Louis) and had made several modifications to his own plane, preparing it for his transatlantic flight.
 He had been denied permission to make a nonstop flight from New York to Ireland, and his "navigational error" was seen as deliberate.
 Nevertheless, he never publicly admitted to having flown to Ireland intentionally.

 Early life

-Clyde Groce Corrigan was named for his father, a construction engineer (his mother was a teacher).
+Clyde Groce Corrigan was named for his father, a construction engineer; his mother was a teacher.
 As an adult, he changed his name to Douglas.
 Born in Galveston, Texas, Corrigan was of Irish descent.
 The family moved often and his parents finally divorced, sharing custody of their children.
 Corrigan eventually settled with his mother, brother Harry, and sister Evelyn in Los Angeles.
 Quitting high school before graduation, he went to work in construction.